kcabr018/AutomatedShutters/main/README.txt

 		3. Enter 'ATWR' to save these changes
 		4. Enter 'ATCN' to exit command mode
 		* the system should now be able to transmit to the new destination address

+	- The RPi will send the above message types to the various modules
+		- to allow the RPi to communicate using the serial port, we must first install python-serial (sudo apt-get install python-serial)
+		- create a script with the '.py' extension
+		- run the script: ex. 'python script.py'